ChristophWenk/JetBot_Hand_Gesture_Control/README.md

 Password: jetbot

 Then execute the fixes below.

+### Setup this Repository
+Some files had to be compressed in order to upload them to GitHub.
+You will need to unpack them for usage.

+* Unpack the archive named *events.out.tfevents.1583264662.7z.001* in howto/2_detection/output/eval_0 into the same folder
+* Unpack the archive named *model_collision_avoidance.7z.001* in howto/5_demo_case/model_alexnet into the same folder

 ### Camera Tint Fix
 You will have to install a new camera profile to fix the red tint on the Jetson Nano camera profile.